marques-batoon/marques-batoon.github.io/essays/final-project.md

 It will be necessary to create a database for users and bathroom facilities.
 Bathrooms will be organized from building to floor and by gender.

 ## Beyond the basics
 Ratings submitted by users will automatically update the database and will be published on the site.
-Time permitting we'd also like to implement an algorithm to find nearest bathrooms to the user based on location.
+Time permitting we'd also like to implement an algorithm to find nearest bathrooms to the user based on location and add a schedule feature to each profile